1926 Atlantic hurricane season: Season summary

 Tropical cyclogenesis began on July 22 with Nassau hurricane, followed by the second storm on July 29.
 Only one system, the Louisiana hurricane, developed in the month of August.
-September was much more active, featuring the forth, fifth, six, seventh (Miami hurricane), and eighth storms of the season.
+September was much more active, featuring the forth, fifth, six, seventh, and eighth storms of the season.
 On September 17, four tropical cyclones existed simultaneously in the Atlantic Ocean, three of which, in an uncommon occurrence, were then hurricanes.
-The Miami hurricane was the most intense tropical cyclone of the season, peaking as a 150 mph Category 4 hurricane on the modern-day Saffir–Simpson hurricane wind scale with a minimum barometric pressure of 930 mbar.
-In October, the ninth and tenth (Havana-Bermuda) storms formed.
+The Miami hurricane was the most intense tropical cyclone of the season, peaking as a 150 mph Category 4 hurricane with a minimum barometric pressure of 930 mbar.
+In October, the ninth and tenth storms formed.
 One final tropical cyclone formed in November and existed until November 16.

 The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 230, the fourth highest value on record, behind only the 1893, 2005, and 1933 seasons, and far above the 1921-1930 average of 76.6.
 ACE is a metric used to express the energy used by a tropical cyclone during its lifetime.
 Therefore, a storm with a longer duration will have high values of ACE.
 It is only calculated at six-hour increments in which specific tropical and subtropical systems are either at or above sustained wind speeds of 39 mph, which is the threshold for tropical storm intensity.
 Thus, tropical depressions are not included here.